snoopzx/ctf-helper/README.md

 * **🐧 For Linux:**
     1. Download the `CTF Ai1` file from the releases page.
     2. Open your terminal and navigate to the download location.
-    3. Give the file execute permissions using the command: `chmod +x ./CTF Ai1`
+    3. Give the file execute permissions using the command: `chmod +x ./CTF\ Ai1.bin`
-    4. Run the application with: `./CTF Ai1`
+    4. Double-click to run!
+OR Run the application with: `./CTF\ Ai1.bin`

 ---